yannickycpan/oxford-engs-AIML-cwm/index.md

 **NOTE 1: for each colab file below, you should make a copy in your own google drive to edit & run.**

-**NOTE 2: some questions are "optional"---you are encouraged to do but no bonus given.
-Bonus questions should be completed (almost) independently.**
+**NOTE 2: some questions are "optional"---you are suggested but not required to do, and doing them does not get bonus.**

+**NOTE 3: bonus questions should be completed (almost) independently.**

 ### Course Intro & background review